 One of our favorite go-to dinners is grilled salmon with avocado & tomato salads.
 Usually we give the salmon a brief grill on the Big Green Egg, so we tried it in the InstantPot -and it was just as good.
 Yes, it lacked the smoke flavor, but it was cooked perfectly and only took a few minutes.
 Perfect for rainy days or surprise charcoal outages.

 We probably eat beans three to four times a week, be it with rice or in a soup.
 The first time I cooked one pound of dry black beans was in the slow cooker.
 After a few hours they were still firm, and I was disappointed in my bean skills.
 Then recently I used the InstantPot and my unsoaked black beans were perfect after 30 minutes under pressure.
 Fast, easy, simple, no questionable additives, and no BPA leaching from cans.
+Also, making beans at home is a huge money saver.
+Most 1/2 cup of dry beans rehydrates to about the same as one can of drained beans.

 Beef Stew Meat

 InstantPot (IP) comes in several sizes, and I use the 6qt Duo.
 My mother has the 3qt Duo-Mini IP for vegetarian Indian dishes, and my mother-in-law uses the 8qt Duo when the table is full of hungry adults and/or teenagers.
-(At least I think that’s her size and model, I’ll update if incorrect.)

 Before I finish this post, I have to include a recipe, right?
 Luckily I have one handy.
 It is a Jupiter House version of chicken and rice.
 This is mild for our tastes; so it’s easy to spice up with your favorite hot sauce.